Internationalisation Project at Campus Gotland

 Campus Gotland is attracting more and more students and teachers from around the world.
 We need to identify how the support services should be organised to facilitate incoming and outgoing students and staff, and to make Campus Gotland suitable as an international meeting place.
 This is to contribute to internationally competitive education and research at Campus Gotland and strengthen the collaboration with Region Gotland and other actors in international contexts.

-In light of the above, a special internationalisation project is under way in 2018-2019 with the aim of developing Campus Gotland as an international environment and meeting place, strengthen the support of international students and teachers and generally increase internationalisation at Campus Gotland.
-The project is in turn divided into the following four subprojects:
+In light of the above, a special internationalisation project was initiated in 2018-2019 with the aim of developing Campus Gotland as an international environment and meeting place, strengthen the support of international students and teachers and generally increase internationalisation at Campus Gotland.
+The project was in turn divided into the following three subprojects:

 - From Admission to Welcome